What is "natural" and what is "social"?

 "The supposed line between the 'natural' and the 'social' is of crucial importance for theories of justice: the 'natural' is not as fixed as we might think, and the 'social' can be much more fixed than we imagined.
 Some differences between us must be respected, and others should be overcome — but which are which?"

-A professor of philosophy and director of Women's and Gender Studies at MIT, Sally Haslanger recently published Resisting Reality: Social Construction and Social Critique (Oxford University Press), a collection of essays on gender and race.
-We caught up with her recently to talk about some of the rich ideas in her most recent book.
+A professor of philosophy, Sally Haslanger has published four books, mostly recently Resisting Reality: Social Construction and Social Critique (Oxford University Press, 2012), a collection of essays on gender and race.
+In 2014, Resisting Reality received the Joseph B. Gittler Award from the American Philosophical Association, given for an outstanding scholarly contribution in the field of the philosophy of one or more of the social sciences.
+MIT SHASS Communications caught up with Professor Haslanger to talk about some of the rich ideas in her most recent book.

 Q: You argue that gender and race are not purely natural categories, they are also "social constructs."
 What do you mean by that?

 Haslanger: The idea of social construction has been very controversial and confusing to people.
 Part of my work is to try to get very precise about at least one thing that it can mean.
 In my view, there are a lot of differences between people that we can call “natural” differences—some people have blue eyes and some people have brown eyes; some people have a penis and some people don’t.
 There’s no harm in saying that these are differences that are in some sense natural.
 There are also social differences between us—things like, some of us are married and some of us are not; and some of us are rich and some of us are poor.
 Those are also very real distinctions.

 Q: So, how do you describe the relationship between "natural" and "social" differences?